 This short film on Anne Lister is part of a longer interview with Helena Whitbread, which can be seen in Shibden Hall.

 The car park on Lister's Road is located up the hill from Shibden with a short walk down to the entrance off Shibden Hall Road.
-Further parking is available off Godley Lane by the lake and Mereside Cafe.
+Further parking is available off the A58 Godley Lane by the lake and Mereside Cafe.
 From this car park there there is an up-hill walk to Shibden Hall.
 Both car parks require parking tickets to be purchased.
-Disabled parking is available for Blue Badge holders next to the site, accessed from Lister's Road and follow the narrow road down towards the Hall.
+Disabled parking is available for Blue Badge holders next to the site, accessed from Shibden Hall Road.

 A selection of snacks and hot and cold drinks are available to purchase from the reception desk in the Hall.

 There are a selection of items and crafts for sale in our shop.